61izzy/Jack-VM-Translator/README.md

 All `.vm` files in the directory will be combined and translated into a single file with the name format `<folderpath>/<folderpath>.asm`.

 There are a few example Jack VM programs included along with their translated asm programs.

+Note: The translator assumes that all Jack Virtual-Machine code is error free.